-I never thought I would suggest something over coconut oil for skin, but rosehip oil — also known as rosehip seed oil — is running a close race with coconut oil when it comes to its benefits for the skin.
-Rosehips were a remedy used by the ancient Egyptians, Mayans and Native Americans all because of their amazing healing properties.
-(1)
+It’s hard to suggest anything over coconut oil for skin, but rosehip oil — also known as rosehip seed oil — is running a close race with coconut oil when it comes to its benefits for the skin.

-Rosehip oil is harvested from the seeds of rose bushes predominately grown in Chile, and is full of vitamins, antioxidants and essential fatty acids that are known to correct dark spots and hydrate dry, itchy skin, all while reducing scars and fine lines.
+Rosehip oil is harvested from the seeds of rose bushes predominately grown in Chile, and it’s full of vitamins, antioxidants and fatty acids that are known to correct dark spots and hydrate dry, itchy skin, all while reducing scars and fine lines.

 1. Anti-Aging Properties

 Rosehip oil has significant anti-aging benefits for your face.
-Super light and non-greasy, the anti-aging benefit comes from its high antioxidant content and the oil’s ability to penetrate into deeper layers of the skin where it can improve moisture levels and reduce visible signs of aging.
+Super light and non-greasy, this oil’s skin care benefits come from its high antioxidants and ability to penetrate into deeper layers of the skin, where it can improve moisture levels and reduce visible signs of aging.

-Collagen production naturally slows down as we age, but thanks to the high vitamin C content of rosehips, this is an oil that can actually help to stimulate collagen production in the skin.
+Collagen production naturally slows down as we age, but thanks to the high levels of vitamin C in rose hips, this is an oil that can actually help stimulate collagen production in the skin.
 In fact, a clinical study published in 2015 reveals that 60 days of topical vitamin C treatment was “highly efficient as a rejuvenation therapy, inducing significant collagen synthesis in all age groups with minimal side effects.”
-(4)

-For those who are seeking to avoid chemicals and Botox, rosehip oil may be perfect because of its skin rejuvenating properties of vitamin C, vitamin A and lycopene.
-This makes it a safer solution to repair the skin’s surface and restore elasticity.
+For those who are seeking to avoid chemicals and Botox, rosehip oil may be perfect because of its skin-rejuvenating properties of vitamins C and A and lycopene.
+This makes adding it into your skin care routine a safer, organic solution to repair the skin’s surface and restore elasticity.

 2. Protection from Age Spots

-The essential fatty acids found in rosehip oil can help get rid of scars and reduce the appearance of stretch marks by promoting skin regeneration.
-When applied topically, the essential fatty acids act as emollients helping to soften the skin while also increasing hydration.
-(7)
+The cold-pressed fats found in rosehip oil can help get rid of scars and reduce the appearance of stretch marks by promoting skin regeneration.
+When applied topically, the fats act as emollients, helping soften the skin while also increasing hydration.

-Rosehip oil may also help with cases of eczema thanks to its emollient status which means it can provide a protective barrier to the skin while also smoothing out flakiness.
-(8) The oil can also help to reduce dry scalp and itchiness that are often caused by chemicals in most store-bought shampoos.
+Studies indicate that this skin care oil may also help with cases of eczema thanks to its emollient status, which means it can provide a protective barrier to the skin while also smoothing out flakiness.
+The oil can also help reduce dry scalp and itchiness that are often caused by chemicals in most store-bought shampoos.

 4. Boosts the Immune System

 Besides being an antioxidant, vitamin C is responsible for collagen production in the body, which is an important element in the structure of bones and muscles.
-Vitamin C also aids in the proper absorption of iron that produces red blood cells.
-(10)
+Reports indicate that the important nutrient also aids in the proper absorption of iron that produces red blood cells.

 5. Reduces Inflammation and Helps Arthritis

-People suffering from arthritis can benefit from using rosehips internally in addition to externally.
-According to the Arthritis Foundation, rose hips powder is a rich source of vitamin C and it seems to reduce arthritis-associated inflammation by inhibiting the production of inflammatory enzymes and proteins.
-(11)
+People suffering from arthritis can benefit from using rose hips internally in addition to externally.
+The Arthritis Foundation reports that rose hips powder is a rich source of vitamin C, and it seems to reduce arthritis-associated inflammation by inhibiting the production of inflammatory enzymes and proteins.

-- Though it’s more expensive, cold-pressed rosehip oil is best because it hasn’t been altered by heat and therefore retains more nutrients.
+Though it’s more expensive, cold-pressed rosehip oils are the best products because they haven’t been altered by heat and therefore retain more nutrients.

-- It’s a good oil to experiment with for DIY lotions and serums, such as this Rosehip Oil Eye Serum for Dark Circles + Puffiness.
+- Make organic, DIY lotions and serums, such as this Rosehip Oil Eye Serum for Dark Circles + Puffiness.

 - While it can prevent and reduce acne scars, it should not be applied directly to active acne.